mbaily/fast_todo/README.md

 The data model supports nested structures:
   - A list can contain sublists.
 Those sublists can themselves contain todos and further sublists (recursive nesting).
   - A todo can be the child of a list or a sublist.
 This allows representing tasks grouped into nested categories and subtasks.

+If you mainly use a particular todo or list for a notes storage folder, you can use the "Up Top" option for sublists.
+Then the sublists of the todo or list will be nearer the top of the page for convenience.

 ## Priority numbers and colored indicators